Manthan2297/Car_Rental/README.md

-# 🏍️ E-Commerce Web Application
+# 🏍️ Car Rental Web Application

-A complete full-stack E-commerce web application with **Customer** and **Admin** portals.
+A complete full-stack **Car Rental web application** with **Customer** and **Admin** portals.
-Customers can browse and purchase products, while admins can manage inventory, orders, and customer records.
+Customers can browse and book cars, while admins can manage fleet inventory, bookings, and customer records.

 ---